 Spring New Student Orientation

-Welcome to our new students beginning in spring 2021!
-Graduate Studies New Student Orientation will be held online in Canvas, divided into asynchronous modules accessible anytime from anywhere in addition to optional live Zoom sessions.
-More details will be coming soon.
+Welcome to our new students beginning in spring 2022!
+Graduate Studies New Student Orientation will be held online in Canvas, divided into asynchronous modules accessible anytime from anywhere.
+The link for the online orientation modules will be sent out in early January.

 We look forward to meeting you after the New Year and welcoming you to the CWRU community!

 Training for graduate student teaching assistants (TA) in the spring semester will be held on Friday, January 7 from 4:00 to 5:30pm EST. Grad TAs must also register for UNIV400 Professional Development for Graduate Teaching Assistants in SIS and complete the webinar in Canvas (already open).
 See more information.

 Last Day to Register for Spring Classes

 What's worse than the cold?
 Forgetting to register for spring classes!
 Make sure you enroll before Tuesday, January 11 to avoid the $25 late-registration fee.
 The final day to register or make any enrollment changes for the spring semester is Friday, January 21.

 Do you have health insurance?
 If you're already covered, make sure to waive your Student Medical Plan before the end of the drop/add period on Friday, January 21.
 Already waived your Student Medical Plan in the fall?
 No need to waive it again, the waiver applies to spring semester as well!

 Please note: If you are currently enrolled in the Medical Plan your coverage will continue through January 9 and coverage for the spring semester will begin January 10.